ShengxiLi/wass_emm/README.md

 When using the code in your research work, you should cite the following paper:

-"Li, Shengxu, Yu, Zeyang, Xiang, Mmin, & Mandic, Danilo (2019).
+"Li, Shengxi, Yu, Zeyang, Xiang, Mmin, & Mandic, Danilo (2019).
 A General Solver to the Elliptical Mixture Model through an Approximate Wasserstein Manifold. arXiv preprint arXiv:1906.03700."